A

 Is Joliet Affordable?

-Is Joliet affordable?
-It's a key consideration when pondering a move, as affordability often shapes your choices.
-The cost of living index (we discussed it earlier), coupled with housing costs and income levels, serves as the cornerstone for determining a location's affordability.
-Take Joliet, for instance, where the median home price falls 7.4% higher than the national average, and monthly rent rates are 11.7% higher than usual.
-Additionally, median income levels contribute to the equation, with Joliet flaunting a median household income of $110,204, 35.5% higher than the national norm.
+Wondering if Joliet is affordable?
+It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
+The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
+In Joliet, for example, the median home price is 7.4% higher than what folks pay nationally, and monthly rent is 11.7% higher than the usual rates.
+Plus, income levels matter too, with Joliet boasting a median household income of $110,204, which is 35.5% higher than the national average.

 What Factors can Influence the Cost of Living in Joliet?

 Healthcare: The costs associated with healthcare and insurance premiums can exhibit notable disparities based on the city or state of residence.
 Access to healthcare facilities, out-of-pocket expenses for medical appointments, dental care charges, prescription medication costs and specialized medical care expenses all contribute to variations in the cost of living.
-In Joliet, healthcare costs are 5.8% higher than the national average.
+In Joliet, healthcare costs are 2.8% lower than the national average.

 Where is the Data From?